memanoj/rnproplayer/README.md

 # rnproplayer

-This is video player of android ios AndroidTV with play encrypted offline video
+This is video player of android and AndroidTV,SmartTV with play encrypted offline video

 #### Installation